-ACRP 2008 FUNDAMENTALS OF REFINISHING II (12-80-3)

-Co-requisites: ACRP 2005
+ACRP 2008 FUNDAMENTALS OF REFINISHING II (12-80-3) Prerequisite: Provisional admission Co-requisites: ACRP 2005 This course further expands on the spray gun equipment.

 This course further expands on the spray gun equipment, materials, and techniques used in the application of special paints to automobile finishes introduced in Fundamentals of Refinishing I. Emphasis will be placed on blending, tinting, and matching colors.